-Dr. Marcelo Lozada-Hidalgo is a Leverhulme Early Career Fellow at the University of Manchester Condensed Matter Physics group.
+Dr. Marcelo Lozada-Hidalgo is a Research Fellow at the University of Manchester Condensed Matter Physics group.
 His research is focused on the study of the transport of protons and other ions through atomically thin crystals.

-He demonstrated that protons can transport through monolayer graphene and few-layered hexagonal boron nitride (Nature 2014).
+We demonstrated that protons can transport through monolayer graphene and few-layered hexagonal boron nitride (Nature 2014).
 This established these crystals as promising membranes for fuel cells and other hydrogen related technologies.
-He then showed that these crystals are in fact sub-atomic selective membranes.
+These crystals are in fact sub-atomic selective membranes.
 They allow for the separation of protons from deuterons – nuclei of hydrogen isotopes – with the highest separation efficiency of any technology available today (Science 2016, Nature Comms.
 2017).

 Surprisingly, graphene proton transport membranes are ~100,000 times more sensitive to sunlight that commercial silicon photodiodes and most 2D materials photodetectors with a gain of ~104 protons per photon (Nature Nano.
 2018).